JuliaLang/julia/doc/manual/conversion-and-promotion.rst

 Conversion
 ----------

-Conversion of values to various types is performed by the ``convert`` function.
-The ``convert`` function generally takes two arguments: the first is a type object while the second is a value to convert to that type; the returned value is the value converted to an instance of given type.
+Conversion of values to various types is performed by the :func:`convert` function.
+The :func:`convert` function generally takes two arguments: the first is a type object while the second is a value to convert to that type; the returned value is the value converted to an instance of given type.
 The simplest way to understand this function is to see it in